 Generally speaking, athletes should avoid alcohol, all together at least if they’re serious about their nutrition.
-In weight-class based sports like Jiu=-Jitsu, this point is even more important.
+In weight-class-based sports like Jiu=-Jitsu, this point is even more important.
 Cutting weight is no fun affair, and alcohol is definitely going to scupper your efforts in this sense.
 However, there is a way to make BJJ and alcohol coexist in a healthy lifestyle.
-Just like with everything else, ti takes moderation and just a little bit of logical thinking.
-This is how you can get teh most out of training BJJ and getting the occasional drink or two.
+Just like with everything else, it takes moderation and just a little bit of logical thinking.
+This is how you can get the most out of training BJJ and getting the occasional drink or two.

 Alcohol And Athletes

 Basically, we all know that alcohol is bad for us.
 Let’s take another look at how alcohol affects athletic performance.
 This is not to say that BJJ and alcohol can’t be combined together.
 It is just an overview of how drinking can influence your efforts on the mats.

 To begin with, alcohol causes dehydration of the body.
 It causes loss of water and electrolyte imbalances when ingested.
 This state is quite easy to reverse, bar from cases of truly huge overconsumption.
 Knowing this is key for people looking to mingle with BJJ and alcohol.
 It won’t really affect your performance on the mat unless you’re there drunk.
 It will, however, mess with any and all weight-cutting efforts, so stay away from it before the competition.

 Furthermore, alcohol consumption affects the muscles.
 It both impairs muscle growth and interferes with muscle recovery.
 Now, the first aspect is not really a big concern for grapplers as we’re not into building muscle that much.
 However, muscle recovery is a big one, especially if you’re looking to roll every day.
 Over time, it may prove to have a huge cumulative effect on your ability to recover.
 Of course, this is in the case of regular and massive consumption.